kedro-org/kedro/docs/source/contribution/technical_steering_committee.md

 The decision to add or remove a maintainer is made based on TSC members votes in that pull request.
 Additions and removals of maintainers require **a 2/3 majority**.

-The act of adding or removing maintainers onto the list requires a pull request against the [Kedro maintainers section of this page](#kedro-maintainers).
+The act of adding or removing maintainers onto the list requires a pull request against the ["Current maintainers" section of this page](#current-maintainers).